 Signs of Mange in Horses

-- Areas affected by mange will weep fluid, becoming dry, crusty, and red.
+- Areas affected by mange will weep fluid, becoming dry, crusty, thickened, and red.

-- The horse will be very itchy and to relieve the itch may kick, stamp, roll, bite itself, or rub itself on fences or trees, causing more skin damage.
+- The horse will be very itchy and to relieve the itch, may kick, stomp, roll, bite itself, or rub itself on fences or trees, causing more skin damage.

-- If left untreated, the skin will become quite thick and inflamed and the horse will lose condition.
+- If left untreated, the skin will become thickened and chronically inflamed, causing the horse to lose condition.

 Causes of Mange

-Mange is a skin condition caused by microscope mites.
-The mites, called arthropods, are eight-legged parasites that burrow or bite into the horse's skin and cause intense itching.
+Mange is a skin condition caused by microscopic mites.
+The mites are eight-legged ectoparasites that burrow or bite into the horse's skin and cause intense itching.
 Mange can be zoonotic and can be transferred to your human or animal family members.
 For many years, mange in horses was a reportable disease, meaning the federal government had to be alerted if an infestation was diagnosed by a veterinarian.
 As of 2006, however, the condition is rare and no longer reportable in horses in the United States.
 Very young horses, senior horses, and horses in poor condition are more likely to be affected by mange.

-If you have even a low power microscope, you may be able to take a small hair sample and see the arthropods crawling on the hair shafts.
-Certain types of mites seem to inhabit certain places on the body.
+Certain types of mites have a predilection toward certain places on the body.
 Some mange mites prefer the ear area, fetlocks, pasterns, between the legs, or elsewhere on the body.
 A specific type of mite called Chorioptes causes chorioptic mange, also known in horses as leg mange, as it's seen in draft and draft-cross horses with long feathering on their legs.
 This type of mange can cause severe swelling and lameness.
 In humans, dogs, and cats, another specific mite, called Sarcoptes, causes what is sometimes called scabies.
 Only Sarcoptes, however, causes this zoonotic disease and it is rarely seen in horses.

 Mange can spread easily from horse to horse by physical contact, and mange mites can live for short periods of time in warm, damp conditions such as saddle pads, blankets or tack, and other items the horse may come in contact with.

-Mites are diagnosed by a veterinarian who will take a scraping and use a microscope to view the mites.
+Mites are diagnosed by a veterinarian who will take a scraping of infected skin and use a microscope to view the mites.